SzymonKieszek/ONL_FEA_Warsztat/README.md

-# Main purpose
+# What is that?
-Second main project of website that I've had chance to work with, just basic project of a Bestbuy site .
+Second main project of website that I've had chance to work with, just basic project of a BestShop site .
-## What is that?